Twitch is a platform based in sharing visual and auditory content with people from around the world.

 - Streaming a cracked or pirated version of a video game for which you do not have a valid license.

-- Streaming a video game in a manner that violates the game’s copyright protections, such as using a 3rd party DPS overlay in an MMO.
+- Streaming a video game in a manner that violates the game’s copyright protections and terms of service, such as using a 3rd party DPS overlay in an MMO.

-- Using mods or otherwise modifying the game in a similar manner which circumvents’s the original author’s copyright.
+- Using mods or otherwise modifying the game in a similar manner which circumvents the original author’s copyright.

 Put simply, you should be careful when streaming in a way that goes beyond the original authorial expression of the creators.